 "AFFO" means FFO plus acquisition and integration costs and interest expense on lease-up stores.
 Acquisition and integration costs are one time in nature to the specific assets purchased or pending and are expensed under IFRS.
-Interest expense on lease-up stores relates to interest expensed, that would be otherwise be capitalized, for non-stabilized stores (portion remaining to be leased up).
 AFFO is a non-IFRS measure - see Accounting Policies Non-IFRS Measures;